 In March 2012, we acquired the operations and assets of OneSteel Piping Systems, now known as MRC Piping Systems Australia ("MRC PSA").
 MRC PSA is a leading PVF distributor supplying the oil and gas, mining and mineral processing industries in Australia.
 The purchase price for this acquisition was \$87.9 million, including a payment of \$15.1 million in May 2012 related to the working capital level of MRC PSA at closing.
-Because we recently consummated the acquisition, we have not yet completed the determination of the fair values of certain tangible and intangible assets acquired or liabilities assumed.
 The impact of this acquisition is not material to our financial statements.